phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 This makes me sad, because I find these arguments range from the unconvincing to the disingenuous.
 I can't blame industry for acting in its self interest, but I do wish commentators employed a little more imagination and critical thinking.

 The reason is simple: rent stabilization, like many other kinds of regulation, is a response to _market failure_.
-And, crucially, rent stabilization is not the primary disincentive delaying supply from the market.
+And, crucially, the experience of the past twenty years shows that rent stabilization is not the primary disincentive delaying supply from the market.

 Our housing delivery system is complex.
 We regulate our housing markets in order to correct market inefficiencies, to prevent people from being exploited, and to change incentive structures to deliver outcomes we have deemed necessary or correct.
 We also significantly intervene, subsidize and shape the funding and price mechanism through which new housing is produced.